jkowalko/Capstone__UCB_ML_HealthCare/README.md

 OPTIONAL ANN Analysis: Complex model was prone to overfitting and is not recommended.
 Despite performing better, the Simple model still performed poorly compared to both the Random Forest and Bagging.

 ### Model Comparison
+**Interpretation: The more to the left, the optimal the model to solve the prediction.
+In this case, as stated above Randome Forest and Bagging would be ideal choices on modeling.

 ![Model Comparison](ModelComparisonLoss_MSE.png)